PierBusDev/GolangPierbook/readme.md

 Of course remember that embedding is not inheritance but a form of composition!

-Often it is suggested to **avoid it** and prefer instead straightforward composotion:
+Often it is suggested to **avoid it** and prefer instead straightforward composition:
 ```go
 type Inner struct{
 	X int